-- Click on Analysis -> Response to Step Command - You will probably have two curves on your step response plot.
-To just get the output, type Analysis \rightarrow Other Loop Responses.
-If you only want the output, then only r to y is checked, and then click OK.
-However, sometimes you will also want the r to u output, since it shows the control effort for P, I, and PI controllers. - You can move the location of the pole in the root locus plot by putting the cursor over the pink button and holding the left mouse button down as you move the pole locations.
-You should note that the step response changes as the pole locations change. - The bottom of the root locus window will show you the closed loop poles corresponding to the cursor location if you hold down the left mouse button.
+- Click on Analysis → Response to Step Command - You will probably have two curves on your step response plot.
+To just get the output, type Analysis → Other Loop Responses.
+If you only want the output, then only r to y is checked.
+However, sometimes you will also want the r to u output, since it shows the control effort for P, I, and PI controllers. - You can move the location of the pole in the root locus plot by putting the cursor over the pink button and holding the left button down as you move the pole locations.
+You should note that the step response changes as the pole locations change. - The bottom of the root locus window will show you the closed loop poles corresponding to the cursor location (you need to click the left button).
 However, if you need all of the closed loop poles you have to look at all of the branches.